ICGC-TCGA-PanCancer/central-decider/README.md

 # Central Decider
 This tool is intended to be used to schedule VCF and BWA workflows for the PanCancer project.
 The tool pulls information from the centralized Elasticsearch database and keeps track of what has been scheduled in one central location.

-The Decider takes cgi get requests and forms responses based on information in the pancancer.info Elasticsearch database.
-The Decider itself has a SQLite database in order to keep track of what has been scheduled.
+The Decider takes http (CGI) get requests and forms responses based on information in the pancancer.info Elasticsearch database.
+The Decider itself has a SQLite database for keeping track of what has been scheduled.

 The tool can be queried in two distinct ways.
 The first way is to provide a whitelist of donors or samples.
 And the second way is to provide the number of results you would like.